ronakupadhyaya/Horizons-week-06/new_exercises/tic-tac-toe/README.md

 Today we will be making a Tic Tac Toe game in React - the "Hello World" equivalent for real programmers (saying "Hello world!" just isn't impressive enough anymore).
 By the end of this exercise you will have:
 1. A clickable grid where our master strategists can place Xs and Os
 1. A status text reflecting the state of the Game
-1. A history panel that allows for (psuedo) time travel
+1. A history panel that allows for (pseudo) time travel

 Sections:
 1. [Install React Development Tools](#part-1-install-react-development-tools)